SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/revfiles/ReviewerResponse.md

 1. Network inference: operational genomic units were linked sample-wise, microbiome type wise or all microbiome together?
 Aminoacid similarity is not specific enough and is likely the cause of the high density of the network, which suggests that almost all phages infect all bacteria (86% density), meaning the resulting network is (likely) no statistically different from a random network with equal number of links.
 In the absence of further evidence and controls, I am not convinced with this result.

 *We would like to thank the reviewer for pointing out this area of clarification.
 The operational genomic units were linked sample-wise, by linking the OGUs found between each sample.
 The source of these samples were recorded, so that we knew whether they originated from the gut or the skin, etc. We also agree that amino acid similarity of genes along is not enough, and that is why we incorporated other similarity metrics in our random forest model.
-Even though the amino acid similarity metric was the most "important" to the model, it was used within the context of the other metrics in the random forest.
-It is true that this is a dense network, and we hypothesize that that may be because each OGU does not necessarily represent a specific phage or bacterial strain, but is an operationally defined group of similar genomes, similar to the operation taxonomic unit (OTU) often used in microbiome studies.*
+As we described, even though the amino acid similarity metric was the most "important" to the model, it was used within the context of the other metrics in the random forest.
+It is true that this is a dense network, and we hypothesize that that may be because each OGU does not necessarily represent a specific phage or bacterial strain, but is an operationally defined group of similar genomes, similar to the operation taxonomic unit (OTU) often used in microbiome studies.* **SEE LINES 117 - 119; 305 - 323**

 2. Number of samples per study and metadata groups are not reported but the authors state about the diet effect: "Tests for statistical differences were not performed due to the small sample size ".
 If sample sizes are small for statistical analysis, no comparison should be made in the first place.
 The plots of Figure 2 feature 2 vs. 3 comparison for high fat vs. low fat and 2 vs. 1 for obese vs. healthy...are these the nb. of samples per group?
 Bacterial or phage diversity are likely confounders for network connectivity comparisons and this is overlooked here.

 *We appreciate this point and while we attempted to report this as more of a case trial observation (as outlined for the related comment above), we unintentionally used too strong of language, thus overstating the finding beyond our intentions.
 We also needed to make the analysis being performed clearer in the text.
 It is also true that the network analysis is a function of the diversity of the two communities, and we do not wish to make it sound like they are separate.
 We would be hesitant however to call this dependence a confounder since it is more building off of the diversity data and incorporating other additional information from the community.
-We made this clearer in the text.*
+We made this clearer in the text.* **LINES 187; 195 - 197; 220 - 222; 224 - 226; FIGURE LEGENDS 2,3,4**

 3. Graph-analysis: Analysis of network nestedness and modularity (Weitz et al. Trends in Micr.
 2012) may be more relevant than diameter, degree and closeness for phage-host networks.

 *We chose to omit such an analysis as was done in Weitz et al because, as we attempted to describe in the manuscript, we are not using the OGUs as individual phage strains as was done in the Weitz and other papers.
 Instead these OGUs are operational units that allow us to condense our dataset by contig similarity.
-Making statements with as high of phylogenetic resolution as Weitz et al would be unfounded at this point.*
+We feel that making statements with as high of phylogenetic resolution as Weitz et al would be unfounded at this point.*

 ## Other comments:

 1. Training set contained on 43 diverse bacterial species and 30 diverse phage strains.
 Given than these numbers are (much) lower than the ones published in references 41, 47-51, from which the data on known interactions was extracted, I wonder how the curation/filtering was done.

 *Our limitation was not on how many known interactions that could be found, but instead on how many non-interactions could be found.
 In other words, we needed to utilize known infectious pairs, as well as phages that have been validated as not infecting certain bacteria.
 Because we were limited to only a small number of validated non-interactions, we decided to also limit the number of positive interactions included, so as to prevent a large bias in the ratio between the two interaction types in the training dataset.
-We appologize for this not being clearer in the text and have clarified that text.*
+We appologize for this not being clearer in the text and have clarified that text.* **LINES 125 - 128**

 2. The sensitivity of the classifier is reported as 0.846.
 However, "Approximately one third of the training set relationships yielded no score and therefore were unable to be assigned an interaction prediction".
 This means the sensitivity can not be higher than 0.67...

 *Here we are reporting the accuracy for those values that were scored.
 Pairs without scores were omitted from this analysis, and we instead only focused on those that were scored.
-We made this clearer in the text.*
+We made this clearer in the text.* **LINES 144 - 145; FIGURE LEGEND 1**

 3. Dataset: The authors should report the number of samples per study and associated metadata (e.g low /high fat diet, obese/lean).

-*This is a very good point and we added this information.*
+*This is a very good point and we added this information.* **LINES 187; 195 - 197; 220 - 222; 224 - 226; FIGURE LEGENDS 2,3,4**

 4. OGU construction, why the OGUs were constructed with CONCOCT without coverage information (CONCOCT-NC)?